Pantherophis bairdi: Description

 Adults of P. bairdi may reach 64 to 140 cm in total length (including tail).
 The dorsal color pattern consists of an orange-yellow to bright yellow, or a darker salmon ground color, overlaid with four stripes that run from the neck to the tail.
 The belly is generally gray to yellow, darkening near the tail.

 Biology

 The primary diet of P. bairdi consists of rodents, although it will also prey on birds.
 Juveniles often eat lizards.

 Baird's rat snake is typically more pleasantly tempered than other rat snake species.

 P. bairdi is oviparous.
 Adult females may lay a clutch of up to 10 eggs that take about 3 months to hatch.

 Taxonomy

-Pantherophis bairdi has sometimes been considered a subspecies of Pantherophis obsoletus, to which it is closely related.
-Pantherophis bairdi has often been placed in the genus Elaphe, but recent phylogenetic analyses have resulted in its transfer to the genus Pantherophis.
+P. bairdi has sometimes been considered a subspecies of P. obsoletus, to which it is closely related.
+P. bairdi was for a long time placed in the genus Elaphe, but phylogenetic analyses by Utiger et al. in 2002 resulted in its transfer to the genus Pantherophis.